Mama Dragons: History

-In 2017, Neca Allgood introduced bylaws, created a Board of Directors, and was voted in as Mama Dragons' first president alongside Julie Turnbull as President-Elect serving 1-year terms.
+In 2017, the organization opened its support group to those outside of the LDS faith.

-Led by Mama Dragons President, Julie Turnbull, President-Elect, Wendy VonSosen, and the Mama Dragons Board of Directors, Mama Dragons became a nonprofit 501(c)3 in June 2018, shortening its mission statement to, “We support, educate, and empower mothers of LGBTQ children”.
-The shortened mission redirected Mama Dragons' focus to providing an educational and loving space for mothers, so mothers could learn to celebrate their child and support their family's unique journey and seasoned mother mentors could lend support, mentorship, and give encouraging advice.
-Mama Dragons opened their support group to that outside of the LDS faith in 2017 and in 2019 they shifted their focus to all moms of LGBTQ children while maintaining specialized support for mothers from non-affirming religions and cultures.
-In May 2019 Mama Dragons were featured in Oprah Magazine.
+Mama Dragons became a nonprofit 501(c)(3) in June 2018 and shortened its mission statement to, "We support, educate, and empower mothers of LGBTQ children".
+In 2019, the organization shifted its focus to all moms of LGBTQ children while maintaining specialized support for mothers from non-affirming religions and cultures.
+In May 2019, Mama Dragons were featured in Oprah Magazine.

-In September 2020, Mama Dragons hired their first Executive Director, Celeste Carolin, a queer businesswoman that had previously been on the Mama Dragons Board of Directors and leadership team, replacing volunteer President roles.
+In September 2020, Mama Dragons hired its first Executive Director, Celeste Carolin, a queer businesswoman that had previously been on the Mama Dragons board of directors.

-In 2021 Mama Dragons updated their membership policy to allow members to self-identify being a mother or being in a mothering role for admission to their support groups, making space for more diverse gender identity and expression while still focusing on the primary care giver of children in the majority of homes.
-As of 2022 5% of Mama Dragon members do not identify with being a cisgender woman.
+In 2021, Mama Dragons updated its membership policy to allow members to self-identify being a mother or being in a mothering role for admission to their support groups, making space for more diverse gender identity and expression.
+As of 2022, 5% of Mama Dragon members do not identify with being a cisgender woman.

-Mama Dragons has grown rapidly and as of 2022 Mama Dragons is composed of roughly 30% mothers who are of the LDS faith, 20% of Christian faiths, 10% that are not religious, and the rest from many other religious denominations including Pagan, Jewish, and Buddhist.
+In 2024, Liz Welch became Executive Director of Mama Dragons.
+Prior to her appointment, Welch co-facilitated a transgender education and advocacy project and worked at the ACLU, leading a National Faith Coalition to advance LBGTQ+ protections in communities of faith.